daithiw44/connect-mongodb/Readme.md

   * `username` To authenticate your db connection
   * `password` To authenticate your db connection

+## callback

+Optional param of type function that is called after the dataStore has been established.

+## afterReap

+Optional param of type function that is called passing the returned sid (sessionids) that have been removed during the reap.

 ## Example

 You have a complete example on `example/index.js`.